tdex-network/tdex-specs/03-swap-protocol.md

   // indetifier of the SwapRequest message string request_id = 2;
   // The partial signed transaction base64 encoded containing the Responder's
-  // signed inputs in a PSBT format string transaction = 3;
+  // signed inputs in a PSET format string transaction = 3;
   // In case of a confidential transaction the blinding key of each confidential
   // input is included.
 Each blinding key is identified by the prevout script